dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 \end{equation}
 $$

-Here, $ q $ is called the coupling constant.
+This is the same transformation we  can make to the electromagnetic potential without changing its dynamics [ref].
 Now

 $$
 \begin{equation}